 The earthquake of November 2019, caused several damages to some of the oldest and most important cultural heritage assets in Albania, also affected the Tekke of Dollma, more precisely damaging its walls and dome.
 From the archive material we understood that the main damages and cracks were already present before the earthquake of 2019, but these have become much more severe, the openings and cracks had widened and the material losses were significant.

-In 2020, CHwB Albania, thanks to the support from Prince Claus Fund, conducted emergency consolidation works to reduce on the short term the risk of total collapse while the final interventions were designed and planned.
+In 2020, CHwB Albania, thanks to the support from Prince Claus Fund and Sweden, conducted emergency consolidation works to reduce on the short term the risk of total collapse while the final interventions were designed and planned.
 In 2021, CHwB Albania, via the support from Ambassadors Fund For Cultural Preservation, has started the conservation interventions and structural rehabilitation of the Tekke of Dollma.
 The project was realized by CHwB in cooperation with experienced conservation experts and structural engineers.
 The team of ChwB is monitoring the interventions regularly with focus in quality and conservation.
 Full rehabilitation of the Tekke is supposed to be finalized in March 2022.

 Interventions carried out until now: